Roasted Garlic Guacamole with Habanero

 Below is my easy to follow video tutorial on how to make this Garlic Roasted Guacamole with Habanero.

-How to pick a Ripe Avocado?
+How to Pick a Ripe Avocado?

 Picking a ripe avocado can be a challenge for many people.
 However, with a few simple tips, you can make the right selection.

-The skin of a ripe avocado will be a warm, dark color, with a few green areas still visible.
+- Color: The skin of a ripe avocado will be a warm, dark color, with a few green areas still visible.
 The dark color indicates that the avocado has reached its full maturity and is ready to eat.

-A ripe avocado will yield to gentle pressure, but be careful not to squeeze too hard, as this can damage the fruit.
+- Yields to Pressure: A ripe avocado will yield to gentle pressure, but be careful not to squeeze too hard, as this can damage the fruit.
 You want to check for a slight give, similar to the feeling of a ripe peach or tomato.

-Remember to handle avocados gently, as they can be easily bruised or mushed.
+- Mushy Avocados: Remember to handle avocados gently, as they can be easily bruised or mushed.
 Also, be mindful of other shoppers who may be looking for the perfect avocado, and avoid leaving behind a damaged product.

 Ripening at Home

-Store non-ripe ones at room temperature, away from direct sunlight, until they’re ready to use.
+- Non-Ripe Avocados: Store non-ripe ones at room temperature, away from direct sunlight, until they’re ready to use.

-Store ripe avocados in the refrigerator to slow down the ripening process.
+- Ripe Avocados: Store ripe avocados in the refrigerator to slow down the ripening process.

-If you’ve already cut an avocado open, drizzle either lime or lemon juice over the exposed flesh to prevent browning.
+- Already Cut Avocados: If you’ve cut an avocado, drizzle lime or lemon juice over the exposed flesh to prevent browning.
+Wrap it tightly in plastic wrap and store it in the refrigerator.
+For the best flavor and texture, use within 1–2 days.

-Don’t store avocados near heat sources or in areas with high humidity, as this can cause them to ripen too quickly.
+- Don’t store avocados near heat sources or in areas with high humidity, as this can cause them to ripen too quickly.

 How do you keep guacamole from turning brown?